The 7 popular dishes to try in Saigon

 - on Dec 21, 2019 By: BN

 With its tremendous variety of gastronomic specialities, Saigon cuisine is so tasty and surprising that it must make your stay in Saigon an unforgettable gourmet getaway.
-Among its thousand and one original flavours, here are the popular dishes to try without moderation in Ho Chi Minh - a city renowned as a paradise for street food in Vietnam.
+Among its thousand and one original flavours, here are the popular dishes to try without hesitation in Ho Chi Minh - a city renowned as a paradise for street food in Vietnam.

 Com Tam, three treasures rice